 This is a renovation of a historic site.
-The ground level of the new building will be at BFE +1'.
+The Applicant will consider the raising of public rights-of-ways for the Proposed Development.

 (7) As applicable to all new construction, all critical mechanical and electrical systems shall be located above base flood elevation.
 All redevelopment projects shall, whenever practicable and economically reasonable, include the relocation of all critical mechanical and electrical systems to a location above base flood elevation.